Bachelor’s Degree in Criminal Justice

 This is perhaps the most essential factor in choosing a degree program.
-If a degree program or college is accredited, that means they have undergone a quality assurance process and have met the standards of quality.
+If a degree program or college is accredited, that means they have undergone a quality assurance process and have met high quality standards.
 There are several kinds of accreditation (national, regional, and specialized), and there are numerous organizations that accredit educational institutions.
-Because the accreditation process and standards vary by organization, make sure when you’re choosing a program to verify that the program is federally accredited.
+Because the accreditation process and standards vary by organization, verify that your chosen program is federally accredited..
 This will allow you to accept financial aid from the government if you qualify.

 Degree and Concentration

 Another important factor is making sure the school you’re interested in offers the degree and concentration that you desire.
 Not every program offers the same concentrations within criminal justice.